Class AbstractCompilerMojo

 protected abstract Set<String> getExcludes()

-Returns the exclusion filters for the compiler, or an empty list if none..
+Returns the exclusion filters for the compiler, or an empty list if none.
 The filter patterns are described in FileSystem.getPathMatcher(String).
-If no syntax is specified, the default syntax is "glob".
+If no syntax is specified, the default syntax is a derivative of "glob" compatible with the behavior of Maven 3.

 Returns: